matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Leveraging Google's load balancer**

 - GCP Load Balancing provides built-in defense against infrastructure DDoS attacks.
-    - No additional configuration is required to activate this DDoS defense.
+    - No additional configuration required to activate this DDoS defense.
 - Leverages Google's central DoS mitigation service.
     - If the system detects an attack, it can configure load balancers to drop or throttle traffic.